Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 A family favorite!

 Bring the water and butter to a boil and remove from heat.
 Add the flour and mix until it turns to a ball.
 Add the eggs, 1 at a time, and stir after each egg.

 Cream butter, add sugar, flour, vanilla and nuts.
 Shape into small balls and place on greased cookie sheet.
 Bake at 325 degrees F for 20 minutes.
 When cool, roll in powdered sugar.

 Happy Holidays from Food Frenzie!
 Heat oven to 400 degrees F. In a medium saucepan, combine water and butter over medium heat; bring to a boil.
-Add flour all at once and stir vigorously until dough comes together.
-Remove from heat; let cool 5 minutes.

 These delightful cream puffs make a wonderful treat for the one you love.